ruby-hyperloop/ruby-hyperloop.io/docs/getting-started.md

 ```
 # app/views/components.rb
 require 'opal'
+require 'react-latest'    # or other version i.e. react-v14
-require 'reactive-ruby'
+require 'reactrb'
-require 'reactive-router' # if you are using the reactive-router gem
+require 'reactrb-router' # if you are using the reactive-router gem
 require_tree './components'
 ```